DeeEmm/DeeEmm/_pages/about.md

-I am DeeEmm
+I am DeeEmm.
 It is not an alter-ego
-It is just a coding pseudonym
+It is just a coding pseudonym.
-I am many things, and more besides
+I am many things, and more besides.
 But most of all I am a coder

 /DM